All Products

 ESA

-User-Agent is an HTTP header.
-It contains information about the client that makes a request, such as the operating system (OS), browser, and browser version.
-You can configure a User-Agent blacklist or whitelist to restrict access to resources and improve service security.
+User-Agent is part of the HTTP request header and contains identifiers such as the operating system and browser.
+Configure a blacklist or whitelist for it to restrict access to product resources and enhance security.

 Configure a User-Agent blacklist or whitelist